 ‘Vision Portraits’ is the personal story of filmmaker Rodney Evans as he embarks on a scientific and artistic journey, questioning how his loss of vision might impact his creative future.
 This screening will be introduced by Carly Findlay OAM on Wednesday 1 December at 6pm.

 ‘Working Under the Shadow of Happiness’ explores the notion of happiness within the lives of people with disability or mental health issues.
 It includes the work of artists from the Kew Neighbourhood Learning Centre and continues until 11 December 2021.

 Another way to get involved is by checking out our Life Without Limits booklist.
 This is a special collection of stories and memoirs written by people with experience of disability, showing the importance of inclusion and diversity.

 Find out more about our Life Without Limits booklist.

 Online Training Hub

-The Boroondara Volunteer Resource Centre (BVRC) in partnership with Eastern Volunteers has successfully secured a grant to develop an online training hub that seeks to address barriers to volunteering, focusing on culturally and linguistically diverse people and people living with disability.
+The Boroondara Volunteer Resource Centre has partnered with Eastern Volunteers to secure a grant.
+This grant will be used to develop an online training hub that aims to address barriers to volunteering.
+It will focus on culturally and linguistically diverse people and people living with disability.